timanrebel/Facebook/documentation/index.md

 ## Changelog

+* [1.0.9](https://github.com/timanrebel/Facebook/releases/tag/1.0.9) Upgraded Facebook SDK to 3.20, to support the new Graph API 2.2
 * [1.0.8](https://github.com/timanrebel/Facebook/releases/tag/1.0.8) Prevented FB Framework to be added to the final app, increasing size by 26mb.
 Also added `messageLink` function to send a link via Messenger.
 * [1.0.7](https://github.com/timanrebel/Facebook/releases/tag/1.0.7) Added some missing properties to the Like button
 * [1.0.6](https://github.com/timanrebel/Facebook/releases/tag/1.0.6) Added support for the new native Like button